AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Host Galaxy Properties

-Large IFU galaxy surveys, such as CALIFA and MaNGA, have revealed that spatially-resolved spaxels also follow a tight relationship between log-SFR and log-stellar mass, termed the spatially-resolved SFMS or the local SFMS \citep[e.g.,][]{SanchezCALIFAMM, CanoresolvedSFMS, HsiehresolvedSFMS, Bluckquenching, SanchezresolvedSFMS, BakerresolvedSFMS}.
-The local SFMS describes a linear relationship between log-SFR density and log-stellar mass density to reflect the varying physical size of individual spaxels.
-Further investigating star formation trends, Fig.~\ref{fig:spaxelSFRoffsets} shows the distribution of offsets from the local SFMS in individual spaxels, defined analogously to $\Delta\,\mathrm{SFR}$:
+Large IFU galaxy surveys, such as CALIFA and MaNGA, have revealed that spatially resolved spaxels also follow a tight relationship between $\log($SFR$)$ and $\log($stellar mass$)$, termed the spatially resolved SFMS or the local SFMS \citep[e.g.,][]{SanchezCALIFAMM, CanoresolvedSFMS, HsiehresolvedSFMS, Bluckquenching, SanchezresolvedSFMS, BakerresolvedSFMS}.
+The local SFMS describes a linear relationship between $\log($SFR density$)$ and $\log($stellar mass density$)$ to reflect the varying physical size of individual spaxels.
+Further investigating star formation trends, Figure~\ref{fig:spaxelSFRoffsets} shows the distribution of offsets from the local SFMS in individual spaxels, defined analogously to $\Delta\,\mathrm{SFR}$:

+.
 Adopting the local SFMS from \citet{Bluckquenching}, we see a bimodal distribution of star-forming and quenched spaxels, with many quenched spaxels in both spirals and ellipticals.
+The absence of spaxels in the green valley region is due to the relatively rapid spaxel quenching times ($<\,1$\,Gyr) in our reconstructed SFHs.
 As we found for $\Delta\,\mathrm{SFR}$, the distributions of $\Delta\,\Sigma_{\mathrm{SFR}}$ are comparable for spiral AGNs and spiral control galaxies, whereas the distributions of $\Delta\,\Sigma_{\mathrm{SFR}}$ for elliptical AGNs and elliptical control galaxies differ more substantially.

-Based on galaxy-wide SFRs, as well as the distribution of spaxel SFRs, we see no obvious signatures of AGN feedback in our sample of AGN galaxies.
+Based on galaxy-wide SFRs, as well as the distribution of spaxel SFR densities, we see no obvious signatures of AGN feedback in our sample of AGN galaxies.
 Instead, we find that the AGN sample has a smaller spread of galaxy SFRs and a missing population of quenched (primarily elliptical) galaxies.
-However, AGN feedback may still have a substantial effect on star formation in the central regions of the AGN galaxies.
+However, AGN feedback may still have a substantial effect on star formation in the central regions of the AGN galaxies (see, e.g., Figure~\ref{fig:example}).
 We explore this possibility below.